Algorithmic Accountability

 Monitoring and Escalation

-We design ongoing monitoring infrastructure that tracks model performance, data drift, and fairness metrics in production.
+We design ongoing monitoring infrastructure that tracks model performance, data drift, and fairness metrics in production across all populations.
 Escalation protocols route material findings to appropriate governance forums.
-Revalidation triggers are defined so models are reassessed before failures compound.
+Revalidation triggers are defined so models are reassessed before failures compound, supporting both operational resilience and the continuous improvement approach that the OECD AI Principles demand.

 What You Receive